Corporate Social Responsibility

 The Volunteers from Marriott Harrison are a friendly group that make the learning experience of our clients fun and rewarding

 - Engage with local community initiatives

 - Develop people and places in our community

 - Promote access to justice

-- Age UK Camden, a charity supporting elderly people in the London Borough of Camden.
+We work with Age UK Camden, a charity supporting elderly people in the London Borough of Camden.
 Among other initiatives MH staff are actively engaged in Age UK’s dementia be-friending scheme, gadget workshops and coffee mornings.
-Approximately 20 people are Dementia Friends (an Alzheimer’s Society initiative), having undertaken training to learn about the causes and symptoms of dementia and what it is like to live with the disease, and how to turn that into action

-- Global Generation, a charity engaging with young people, businesses and families in the Kings Cross area to build community between people and the natural world.
-MH staff take part in fortnightly “Lunch and Learn” sessions with local primary school children and “Twilight Gardening” at the Global Generation Skip Garden
+We work with Global Generation, who engage with young people, businesses and families in the Kings Cross area to support building community between people and the natural world.
+Among other initiatives, staff take part in fortnightly “Lunch and Learn” sessions with local primary school children.

-- Individual members of the firm volunteer and raise funds for a number of national and local charities, including Merton Voluntary Association for the Blind, a charity supporting people with visual impairment, a homeless shelter in Cambridge and the British Kidney Patient Association
+Individual members of MH volunteer and raise funds for a number of national and local charities, including Merton Voluntary Association for the Blind, a charity supporting people with visual impairment, a homeless shelter in Cambridge and the British Kidney Patient Association